Namso50/Sudoku-Solver/README.md

 ## Tests

 The project uses mocha for testing.
-You can find the tests in the `test` folder.
+You can find the tests in the `tests` folder.

 To run the tests: